-- If your problem is related to getting people to do something differently, you may brainstorm places known for effective habit building, like gyms or nutrition programs - If your problem is related to fostering more pride in using a service, you may brainstorm what inspires people to feel a sense of pride, like being on a strong sports team or giving back to the community - If your problem is related to delivering a better resident experience, you may brainstorm places known for exceptional customer service, like a local market or a hotel ing and using them?
-W /ho are the residents present? /hat emotions are on display?
+- If your problem is related to getting people to do something differently, you may brainstorm places known for effective habit-building, like gyms or nutrition programs - If your problem is related to fostering more pride in using a service, you may brainstorm what inspires people to feel a sense of pride, like being on a strong sports team or giving back to the community - If your problem is related to delivering a better resident experience, you may brainstorm places known for exceptional customer service, like a local market or a hotel ctivities hat actions and behaviors do u observe?
+Environments What is the setting in which activities are taking place?
+Interactions Who and what are residents interacting with?
+Objects What tools are residents using?
+How are they accessing and using them?
+Users Who are the residents present?
+What emotions are on display?